The Boy in Blue (1919 film): Plot

 Thomas von Weerth (Ernst Hofmann) is a poverty-stricken aristocrat who lives in his broken-down castle with a single old servant (Karl Platen).
 His sole expensive remaining possession is a painting of an ancestor (similar to Thomas Gainsborough's painting The Blue Boy), which depicts the ancestor wearing a gigantic emerald.
-According to family myth, the emerald is cursed, and the son of the ancestor hid the emerald somewhere in the castle to stop the curse.
+According to family myth, the emerald is cursed, and the son of the ancestor hid the jewel somewhere in the castle to stop the curse.
 Weerth has been searching for it for years.

 One night, Weerth dreams that his ancestor steps out of the painting and shows him where the emerald is.
 The next morning, Weerth goes to the spot and indeed finds the emerald.
 The servant pleads with him to throw it away, but he refuses.

 That night, a roving band of gypsies comes to the castle.
-They sing, dance, and put on skits for von Weerth, who falls instantly in love with a blonde gypsy girl (Blandine Ebinger).
+They sing, dance and put on skits for von Weerth, who falls instantly in love with a blonde gypsy girl (Blandine Ebinger).
 As she forces von Weerth to dance attendance on her, the rest of the gypsies steal the emerald and everything else in the castle and set fire to the building.
 The gypsy girl laughs as she and her comrades flee.

 Von Weerth falls seriously ill.
 A young gypsy actress (Margit Barnay), however, fell in love with von Weerth.
 She now returns, nurses him back to health, and they fall in love.